apify/apify-docs-v2/sources/academy/switching_to_typescript/installation.md

 # [](#installation-getting-started) Installation & getting started

+**Install TypeScript and the TS compiler on your machine, then write your very first lines of TypeScript code by fixing a logical bug in a vanilla JS snippet.**

+---

 > In order to install and use TypeScript, you'll first need to make sure you've installed [Node.js](https://nodejs.org).
 Node.js comes with a package manager called [NPM](https://npmjs.com), through which TypeScript can be installed.

 To install TypeScript globally on your machine, run the following command in your terminal: